 Impact

-An OS command injection flaw exists in the web modules of TP‑Link Archer BE230 v1.2 and Archer AXE75 v1.0.
-The flaw allows an authenticated user to inject arbitrary operating‑system commands.
-Successful exploitation can give the attacker full administrative control, allowing configuration tampering, network compromise, and potential denial of service.
+An OS Command Injection flaw in the web modules of TP‑Link Archer BE230 v1.2 and Archer AXE75 v1.0 allows an authenticated user to inject arbitrary operating‑system commands.
+Successful exploitation can give the attacker full administrative control over the device, enabling configuration tampering, network compromise, and availability disruption.
+The vulnerability is identified as CWE‑78.

 Affected Systems